Advertiser Disclosure

 So, is Wealthsimple free?

-To make money, Weathsimple Crypto charges an all-in-one operational fee of 1.5%-2% per transaction, which is quite high.
+To make money, Weathsimple Crypto charges an all-in-one operational fee of 1.5%-2% per transaction.

-The good thing is that the fee is applied as a bid-ask spread so that you can trade and withdraw your earnings without having to worry about any extra charges.
+The good thing is that the fee is applied as a bid-ask spread so that you can trade and withdraw your earnings without worrying about extra charges.

 Crypto Staking